schneiderpy/pRycollection/README.md

 This is a basic example which shows you how to use pRycollection.
 Let’s use the `py_temperature` dataset.

-A summary of the choosen dataset.
+A summary of the chosen dataset.

 ``` r
 summary(py_temperature)